SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Methodology

-where $\theta$, $\phi$ and $\varphi$ are the parameters of the analysis transform, synthesis transform and hyper synthesis, respectively.

 In SMEM, given the features $\boldsymbol{f}$ generated from the latent representation, we apply an autoregressive model~\cite{minnen2018joint} to extract the pixel-wise context features $\boldsymbol{C}_{\boldsymbol{x}}$ from the original input $\boldsymbol{x}$.
-Both the latent features $\boldsymbol{f}$ and the extracted context features $\boldsymbol{C}_{\boldsymbol{x}}$ are then passed through separate 1x1 convolutional layers and fused to generate the segmentation-aware features $\boldsymbol{f}_s$, which are subsequently used for segmentation-assisted entropy modeling.
+Both the latent features $\boldsymbol{f}$ and the extracted context features $\boldsymbol{C}_{\boldsymbol{x}}$ are then fused to generate the segmentation-aware features $\boldsymbol{f}_s$, which are subsequently used for segmentation-assisted entropy modeling.
 Therefore, the distribution of the input image $\boldsymbol{x}$ is modeled as

 where $x_{<i}$ denotes the pixels preceding $x_i$ in the raster scan order, typically modeled using masked convolutional layers~\cite{van2016conditional, salimans2017pixelcnn++}.
 The $\theta_\text{me}$ denotes the parameters of the multiple entropy models.